-- A. To minimize impacts caused by nonresidential, multifamily residential, and other developments described in Section 3, in a manner, which assures that adequate provisions are made for all of the concerns, listed above. - B. To establish a Site Review procedure whereby Town officials may review new proposals to use land and buildings for uses listed in paragraph A. above. - C. To establish a fair and reasonable set of standards for evaluating each development proposal impartially on its own merits; - D. To provide a Public Hearing process where required by the Ordinance through which town residents may raise questions and receive answers about how new development proposals would affect them; - E. To suggest ways in which development proposals may be modified so that potential problems and nuisances can be minimized or eliminated; - F. To exempt conventional lot by lot residential subdivisions already regulated under the town's Subdivision Ordinance, and other residential uses described in Section 3. - G. To exempt all existing land uses and development from this review procedure, except where physical expansion or significant changes of use are proposed, or where new materials and processes are proposed; - H. To balance the right of land owners to use their land for purposes stated in Section 2(G) above, with the corresponding right of abutting and neighboring land owners and other citizens of the Town to live without undue disturbance from noise, smoke, fumes, dust, odor, glare, traffic, or storm water runoff, or the pollution of ground or surface water resources.

-- I. To provide local protection from those particular nuisances which are not governed by State law or regulations; - J. To protect property values;
+- A. To minimize impacts caused by nonresidential, multifamily residential, and other developments described in §102.3, in a manner, which assures that adequate provisions are made for all of the concerns, listed above. - B. To establish a Site Review procedure whereby Town officials will review, depending on the size of the project, new proposals to use land and buildings for uses listed in paragraph A above.
+The Ordinance also applies to the review of significant expansion, significant front-facing facade renovation or change-of-use in previously approved developments - C. To establish a fair and reasonable set of standards for evaluating each development proposal impartially on its own merits; - D. To provide a Public Hearing process where required by the Ordinance through which town residents may raise questions and receive answers about how new development proposals would affect them; - E. To suggest ways in which development proposals may be modified so that potential problems and nuisances can be minimized or eliminated; - F. To exempt conventional lot by lot residential subdivisions already regulated under the town's Subdivision Ordinance, and other residential uses described in §102.3. - G. To minimize the review process of existing land uses and developments.
+Replacing structures, significant changes to design or landscape plans are not exempt from this Ordinance (see §102.2.B). - H. To balance the right of land owners to use their land for purposes Stated in §102.2(G) above, with the corresponding right of abutting and neighboring land owners and other citizens of the Town to live without undue disturbance from noise, smoke, fumes, dust, odor, glare, traffic, or storm water runoff, or the pollution of ground or surface water resources. - I. To provide local protection from those particular nuisances which are not governed by State law or regulations;